 Individual: An individual who seeks emergency assistance on behalf of others who are experiencing an alcohol and/or other drug related emergency will not be subject to University conduct action or sanction if they have violated UVM’s Code of Student Rights and Responsibilities during the incident.
 However, failure to call for medical assistance in an alcohol and/or drug related emergency is a very serious matter and will be considered an "aggravating circumstance" in the student conduct case against the individual should violation(s) of the University Code of Student Rights and Responsibilities have occurred in relation to the incident.

 Medical Amnesty is available to all students throughout their tenure at the university.
-However, each amnesty incident will be reviewed by the Center for Student Ethics and Standards and appropriate follow up regarding students' safety will be determined on a case-by-case basis.
+However, each amnesty incident will be reviewed by the Center for Student Conduct and appropriate follow up regarding students' safety will be determined on a case-by-case basis.
 Medical Amnesty will not excuse or protect those individuals who flagrantly or repeatedly violate the University Code of Student Rights and Responsibilities.

 Steps for Medical Amnesty Program